natesales/pathvector/docs/bgp.md

 ## Pre-import and Pre-export conditions

-There are many features of BIRD that aren't part of bcg.
-If you find such a feature, please [open an issue](https://github.com/natesales/bcg/issues/new).
+There are many features of BIRD that aren't part of Wireframe.
+If you find such a feature, please [open an issue](https://github.com/natesales/wireframe/issues/new).
 If it's something that is highly specific to your use case, you can supply a BIRD config snippet in `pre-import` or `pre-export` in the peer block to include that snippet of BIRD code after the import prefilter or before the export filter respectively, or in `pre-import-final` or `pre-export-final` to include it immediately before the final `accept`/`reject` of the filter.

 ## iBGP